 You can offer bonus points for every purchase the customer makes and then let them use those points to earn prizes.
 For example, perhaps they can use those points to earn a free product or get discounts.

 You can also give people special perks, like free shipping or expedited shipping, if they make a certain number of purchases.
+These not only help to optimize your website conversions, they also increase future conversions.

 Cash back programs are also trendy.
 You can make different levels, in which customers earn more cash back per purchase the more purchases they make.